triggermesh/bumblebee/README.md

 ##### Example 2

 Create a new object with nested structure.
-Value "42" will be converted to integer.

 ```yaml
 spec: